Complexity of Unknotting of Trivial 2-knots: Finite presentations of .

-One can iterate the idea used in the construction of the Baumslag-Solitar groups and consider the following sequence of finite presentation of groups (see [B]).
+One can iterate the idea used in the construction of the Baumslag-Solitar groups and consider the following sequence of finite presentation of groups (see \cite{bridson1}).
 For each $n=1, 2,\ldots$

 This finite presentation has $n$ generators and $n-1$ relators of total length $5(n-1)$.
-One can prove that the Dehn function of $G_n$ grows as $2^{2^{\ldots^{2^k}}}$, where the height of the tower of exponentials is $n$, using the approach of [Ger] (alternatively, one can use $x_i$-bands) -see [B].
-In particular, one can consider $g_k \in G_n$ defined as $x_1^{x_2^{\ldots^{x_n^k}}}$.
-It is easy to see that $g_k=x_1^{2^{\ldots 2^k}}$ ($(n-1)$ times).
-Therefore, $v_k=g_kx_1g_k^{-1}x_1^{-1}$ will be trivial.
-One needs to apply relations more than $2^{2^{\ldots 2^{O(k)}}}$ $(n-1))$ times to demonstrate that $v_k$ is trivial, when one proceeds in the obvious way.
+These groups are sometimes called Gromov groups.
+One can show that the Dehn function of $G_n$ grows as $2^{2^{\ldots^{2^k}}}$, where the height of the tower of exponents is $n$, using the approach of \cite{gersten1}.
+(Let us denote $2^{2^{\ldots^{2^k}}}$ by $\exp_n(k)$.)
+The universal cover is contractible because $G_n$ is obtained as a sequence of HNN-extensions where for each extension the associated subgroups have no relations and we start with an aspherical presentation $G_1=\langle x_1 \vert \ \rangle$ (``associated subgroups'' of an HNN extension are the isomorphic subgroups mapped to each other by conjugation by the stable letter).
+To prove the bound on the Dehn function one can consider the following words $g_{n,k} \in G_n$ defined as $x_1^{x_2^{\ldots^{x_n^k}}}$.
+It is easy to see that $g_{n,k}=x_1^{\exp_{n-1} (k)}$.
+Therefore, $v_{n,k}=g_{n,k}x_1g_{n,k}^{-1}x_1^{-1}$ will be trivial.
+One needs to apply relations more than $\exp_{n-1} (k)$ times to demonstrate that $v_{n,k}$ is trivial, when one proceeds in the obvious way, i.e. first eliminating $x_n$ from all copies of $g_{n,k}$, then $x_{n-1}$ etc, until we have $[x_1^{\exp_{n-1} (k)},x_1]$.
 As above, one can use the asphericity of the representation $2$-complex to conclude that the filling in its universal covering is unique on the $2$-chain level.
-Below we will choose $k=n$ "diagonalizing" this construction.
-Again, the same lower bound will hold for any non-zero power of $v_n$ with the same proof.
+Alternatively, one can use \cite{gersten3} or $x_i$-bands instead of asphericity.
+See Examples 7.2.10 from \cite{bridson1}.
+Note that as before with the Baumslag-Solitar group, for the area of $v_{n,k}^N$ we have a lower bound $N \exp_{n-1} (k)$, because the bound for the area of $v_{n,k}$ is homological.
+Below we will choose $k=1$ to obtain $\exp_{n-1} (1)$ lower bound for the area of $v_{n,1}$.